gnosischain/documentation/docs/tools/beacon-chain/liquid-staking.md

 # Liquid Staking

-## 💧 Liquid Staking

 Liquid staking providers allow anyone to stake without running the infrastructure themselves.
 It also gives stakers an opportunity to use their tokenized staked resources (sGNO & rGNO) for yield farming, borrowing or compounding while still protecting the protocol.

-Liquid staking has arrived on the GBC with [Stakewise](https://app.stakewise.io)!
-Follow the instructions below to connect your wallet and start staking __ today.

 :::note
 Staked GNO (sGNO) and reward GNO (rGNO) can be converted to GNO following the Gnosis Execution Layer <-> Gnosis Beacon Chain merge.
 At that time the staking app will allow you to burn your sGNO and rGNO to redeem your original GNO deposit + your accrued GNO reward.

-sGNO and rGNO will be available in various DeFi protocols coming soon!
 :::

 ## Stakewise Basics